Bearer/bearer/docs/guides/custom-rule.md

 - `auxiliary`: Allows you to define helper rules and detectors to make pattern-building more robust.
 Auxiliary rules contain a unique `id` and their own `patterns` in the same way rules do.
 You’re unlikely to use this regularly.
 See the [weak_encryption]({{meta.sourcePath}}/blob/a55ff8cf6334a541300b0e7dc3903d022987afb6/pkg/commands/process/settings/rules/ruby/lang/weak_encryption.yml) rule for examples.
 (Optional)
 - `skip_data_types`: Allows you to prevent the specified data types from triggering this rule.
 Takes an array of strings matching the data type names.
 Example: “Passwords”.
 (Optional)
 - `only_data_types`: Allows you to limit the specified data types that trigger this rule.
 Takes an array of strings matching the data type names.
 Example: “Passwords”.
 (Optional)
+- `trigger_rule_on_presence_of`: Used with the `absence` trigger.
+Indicates which rule is required to activate the failure on the absence of the main rule.

 ## Patterns

 Patterns allow rules to look for matches in your code, much like regular expressions, but they take advantage of Bearer’s underlying data type detection capabilities.

 In their most simple form, patterns look for a code match.
 As an example, let’s try to match the use of an unsecured FTP connection in ruby: